 Tham Luang Cave: Remembering the best rescue operation of 2018

-On 23 June, the young Wild Boars soccer team members and their coach entered the Tham Luang cave, in the north of Thailand and remained stranded inside that tunnels because of rainwater that impeded them to escape.
+On 23 June, the young Wild Boars soccer team members and their coach entered the Tham Luang cave and remained stranded inside that tunnels because of rainwaters.
+Let us remember one of the best rescue operations of the last years!

 On Saturday 23 June 2018, a group of twelve boys aged between 11 and 16 from a local junior soccer team and their 25-year-old assistant coach (Ekkaphon Chanthawong) went missing after setting out to explore the cave.
 According to early news reports, they planned to have a birthday party in the cave after the soccer training.
 After sudden and continuous rainfall, that filled some chambers of the cave, the team turned out to be stranded in the tunnels by after they had entered the cave.